'It's even worse': Ellicott City, still recovering from 2016 flood, hammered again

-(CNN)After the deadly flooding of 2016, Howard County Executive Allan Kittleman said Ellicott City was reduced to a "war zone" and likened it to the scene of disaster movie set.
+(CNN)After the deadly flooding of 2016, Howard County Executive Allan Kittleman said Ellicott City, Maryland, was reduced to a "war zone" and likened it to the set of a disaster movie.
 On Monday, Kittleman said the flooding of 2018 was much nastier.

 Authorities were still in the assessment stage on a soggy Memorial Day, trying to determine exactly how much worse.
-Particularly worrying, Kittleman said, is a 25- to 30-foot-wide hole just north of Main Street, where the ground appears to have buckled under the weight of the flooding.
+Particularly worrying, Kittleman said, is a 25- to 30-foot-wide hole just north of Main Street, where the ground and road appear to have buckled under the weight of the flooding.

 "There are a lot of people whose lives are going to be devastated again, and they've been working so hard to come back and we just need to be there for them and to tell them ... all of our resources are there to help them," Kittleman said.
 "I can't imagine what they're going through.
 I couldn't imagine what they went through two years ago, and now it's even worse."

 The first concern is people.
-Emergency responders conducted 30 rescues Monday morning as they continued their search for a missing man, identified as Eddison Hermond.
+Emergency responders conducted 30 rescues Monday morning as they continued their search for a missing man, identified as Sgt.
+Eddison Hermond of the Maryland Army National Guard.

 Sarah Lopez was at a restaurant, attending a birthday party with Hermond when the flooding began, she told CNN.
 Hermond left to help a woman rescue her cat from a pet store.
 Witnesses returned and said Hermond slipped into the river and was carried away, said Lopez, whose husband met Hermond 20 years ago in the US Air Force.